SkeptiCamp

 SkeptiCamp was founded by Reed Esau in 2007 and is small grassroots conference where scientific skeptics come together and participate and present.

 Skepticamps are held in varying formats worldwide and are operated in the style of an unconference.

 History

 Background

 The SkeptiCamp concept was founded in 2007 by Reed Esau.
 It was partially inspired by Daniel Loxton's 2007 essay on the state of the Skeptical movement, "Where Do We Go From Here?", and from attending The Amaz!ng Meeting in 2007, an annual conference that focuses on science, skepticism, and critical thinking.

 SkeptiCamps can be "loosely organized", the format also allows ad hoc group formation, and avoids the overhead associated with more formal content channels.

 Events

 The first SkeptiCamp was held in August 2007 in Denver, and was organized by Reed Esau along with Rich Ludwig and Crystal Yates-White.
-Since that first event, over one hundred other events have been held in cities such as Winnipeg, Canada; Colorado Springs; Nashua, New Hampshire; Chicago, Illinois; and Seaside, California.
+Since that first event, over one hundred other events have been held in cities such as Winnipeg, Manitoba; Colorado Springs; Nashua, New Hampshire; Chicago, Illinois; and Seaside, California.